PeerPiper/peerpiper-desktop/README.md

 ## Release Process

-- Update the version in the `tauri.conf.json` file.
+- Update the version in the [`tauri.conf.json`](./src-tauri/tauri.conf.json) file.
-- Run the following command to merge into the release branch, create tag and push to the remote repository:
+- Run the following command to merge into the release branch, create a new version tag and push to the remote repository:

 ```bash
 just release